Intermittent fasting schedules for beginners

 Second question:

-Truly, they can all work, for beginners and experienced fasters alike.
+Truly, they can all work for beginners and experienced fasters alike.

 The way to determine which fasting schedule is right for you is to think about what would suit your lifestyle best.

-• What would work best with your family life?
+- What would work best with your family life?

-• How about your social and work commitments?
+- How about your social and work commitments?

-• What feels most SIMPLE and doable?
+- What feels most simple and doable?

-Then, give it a whirl and find out how it helps you bring to life your vision of who you want to become
+Put those questions into the hopper and see which schedule spits out!
+Then, give it a whirl and find out how it helps you bring your vision of who you want to become to life.

 If you’re a beginner, you should start intermittent fasting by:

-• choosing a fasting plan
+- choosing a fasting schedule

-• being prepared for a bumpy first couple of weeks
+- being prepared for a bumpy first couple of weeks

-• finding your deeper motivation
+- finding your deeper motivation

 Then simply get started with your first fast!

-Yes.
-No. Either!
-Whether it’s better to skip breakfast or dinner in intermittent fasting is down to which meal you like eating most, and which you can skip easiest.
+Yes, no, either!
+Whether it’s better to skip breakfast or dinner in intermittent fasting is down to which meal you like eating most and which you can skip easiest.

-You can drink coffee or tea (with no milk or sugar) or water while fasting.
+You can drink coffee or tea (with no added milk or sugar) or water while fasting.
 Herbal teas and lemon water are also fair game.

 Check out our guide to what you can drink while fasting — it’s got all the details.